Gluten-free fish sticks made with fresh fish and gluten-free breading, this kid-favorite meal is crispy, crunchy, and super delicious.

 - 1 pound cod fillets, cut into 1/2-inch-thick slices

-- Line a baking sheet with parchment paper, and set aside.
+- Preheat oven to 425F.
+Line a baking sheet with parchment paper, and set aside.

-- Bake for 20 to 25 minutes, until golden brown, flipping once halfway through.
+- Place the fish sticks onto the baking sheet and bake for 20 minutes, until golden brown, flipping once halfway through.